Cirkit Designer Logo

 1. Can the GZT80 be used with DC circuits?

-Yes, the GZT80 is compatible with both AC and DC circuits, provided the voltage and current ratings are not exceeded.
+• Yes, the GZT80 can be used with DC circuits as long as the voltage and current ratings are not exceeded.

-By following this documentation, users can effectively integrate the Socket GZT80 into their electronic projects, ensuring reliable and durable connections.
+By following this documentation, users can effectively integrate the Socket GZT80 into their electronic projects and ensure reliable performance.